A special collection assembled over decades, the Fred and Laura Reif collection of Inuit art originates in Berkeley, California.

 ABOUT THE AUCTION:

-Please contact us for more information, additional photographs and condition reports.
+Please contact us to schedule a preview, or for more information, additional photographs and condition reports.